maximevince/IoT-devroom-fosdem/README.md

 # FOSDEM Internet of Things devroom

-In February 2017, we're organizing the fourth FOSDEM devroom for the Internet of Things.
+In February 2018, we're organizing the fifth FOSDEM devroom for the Internet of Things.
 We're now calling for proposals.
 Do you have an interesting project you'd like to present to more than 5,000 free and open source developers?

 ### Introduction
 FOSDEM (Free and Open source Software Developers' European Meeting) is a non-commercial, volunteer organized European event centered around free and open source software development.
 It is aimed at developers and anyone interested in the free and open source software movement.
 It aims to enable developers to meet and to promote the awareness and use of free and open source software.